-I am calling on all freedom-loving Canadians to grow a cannabis victory garden in 2017!
+I am calling on all freedom-loving Canadians to grow a cannabis victory garden!

 In 2016, we gave away over 2.3 million cannabis seeds to Canadians from coast to coast.